 HOT AND HUMID DAYS, THEN MORE STORM CHANCES

 We will be mainly dry through the end of the workweek as we stay warm to hot.
-Our next chance of strong to severe storms will be on Saturday, which is why the First Alert Storm Team has issued a First Alert Weather Day for the 4th of July, with lingering storm chances to start the next workweek.
+Our next chance of strong to severe storms will be on Saturday, which is why the First Alert Storm Team has issued a First Alert Weather Day for the 4th of July, with daily storm chances to start the next business week.

-THURSDAY AND FRIDAY: Temperatures warm into the 80s and 90s for Thursday and Friday under plenty of sun.
-Humidity will make that heat dangerous both days, with heat indices approaching 100 degrees.
-A few isolated storms are possible on Friday.
+FRIDAY: Temperatures warm into the 80s and 90s under plenty of sun.
+Humidity will again make that heat dangerous, with heat indices approaching 100 degrees.
+A few isolated storms are possible on Friday, some of which could be strong to severe.

 SATURDAY: The First Alert StormTeam has designated Saturday a First Alert Weather Day.
-Though some uncertainty remains as to how strong storms will be on Saturday, the chance of strong to severe storms is there with that heat and humidity on Saturday.
-With the holiday sending many people outdoors, our team wants you to be weather-aware for Saturday.
+Though some uncertainty remains as to how strong storms will be on Saturday, the chance of strong to severe storms is there with that heat and humidity.
+With the holiday sending many people outdoors, our team wants you to be weather-aware on Saturday.
 Temperatures will be near 90 degrees Saturday with plenty of humidity.

-TUESDAY AND WEDNESDAY: Things look to quiet down as we approach Tuesday and Wednesday.
-Highs cool into the low- to mid-80s along with mostly sunny skies both days.
-An pop-up shower or storm is not out of the question for either day.
+TUESDAY THROUGH THURSDAY: Things look to quiet down as we approach Tuesday and Wednesday, though we could still see some scattered showers and storms, especially in the PM hours either day.
+Highs cool into the low- to mid-80s along with partly cloudy skies both days.
+Things look the same on Thursday, with low-80s for highs and scattered showers and storms possible.

 FARGO AREA 7-DAY PLANNER: